-At Brandmovers we can’t get enough of advocating for relationship-based customer loyalty program, not transaction-based.
-The concept is simple: relationship-based loyalty is focused on value, engagement, and mutual benefits.
-Transaction-based loyalty is simply that -- loyalty determined by the number of purchases a customer makes.
+At Brandmovers we're firm advocates for relationship-based customer loyalty program, not transaction-based.
+The concept is simple: relationship-based loyalty is focused on value, engagement, and mutual benefits, while transaction-based loyalty is simply that -- loyalty determined by the number of purchases a customer makes.
 But what happens when customers aren’t making a purchase?
 What reasons do they have to keep interacting with your loyalty program?

 Focusing on customer engagement through surprise and delight